 I do commend them for doing that, but it still falls short of the AmEx Platinum’s lounge program, because that gives you unlimited Priority Pass PLUS access to first-class lounges with partner airlines like Delta and US Airways.

-The card touts various “luxury gifts” as perks that Visa Black Card members get.
+The card touts various luxury gifts as perks that Visa Black Card members get.
 When the card first launched, it did sound like there were some decent gifts that some members got.
-However sometime after that, a first gift that was mentioned frequently in the blogosphere is a Cross pen set… most of us couldn’t care less about a pen and for $495 annual fee, we expect a heck of a lot more.
+However sometime after that, a first gift that was mentioned frequently in the blogosphere is a Cross pen set … not exactly exciting, given the $495 annual fee.

 Skip the Visa Black Card application and go for…

 …the AmEx Platinum.
-The annual fee ($450) is slightly lower and the benefits are MANY TIMES BETTER than the Visa Black Card.
-As a sponsored affiliate of American Express, we also have a special signup offer for our readers.
-Check out the American Express Platinum Card benefits to see for yourself why it blows Visa Black out of the water!
+The annual fee ($450) is slightly lower and the benefits are better than the Visa Black Card.
+Check out the American Express Platinum Card benefits to see for yourself.
 But if you don’t want to pay 450 smackeroos (which admittedly, is a lot) consider one of these instead…

 Last updated April 1, 2014